TabbyML/tabby/website/docs/references/models-http-api/vllm.md

 # vLLM

 [vLLM](https://docs.vllm.ai/en/stable/) is a fast and user-friendly library for LLM inference and serving.
-It provides an OpenAI-compatible server interface, allowing the use of OpenAI kinds for chat and embedding, while offering a specialized interface for completions.
+It provides an OpenAI-compatible server interface.

 Important requirements for all model types: